Probably most of you are already signed up for this, but I didn’t want anyone to miss it:

 Update: I was just reminded that “Project Pegasus” is also the name of a facility in New York used for alternative-energy research and as a prison for various supervillains.
 (I say “reminded” because it was first mentioned in Marvel Two-in-One #42 back in 1978, so I really should have remembered this.)
 According to Andy Basiago, his involvement with a “Project Pegasus” started in 1968, so it’s hard to say whether he got the name from Marvel or vice-versa, or whether they developed independently, or whether it was all the same project and Andy was just affiliated with the time-travel division rather than the alternate-universe stuff.
 If it was the same project, it’s a little odd that Andy doesn’t mention The Thing or Captain America, for example, but then he may have been on Mars at the time.

-If anyone is able to make it on the 22nd, you might ask him about this so we can get it cleared up.
+If anyone can make it on the 22nd, you might ask him about this so we can get it cleared up.